Tarchonanthus camphoratus L.

 - The aromatic leaves are used in fragrant body products and hair washes.

 - Problems such as blocked sinuses and headache can be healed by inhaling the smoke from the burning green leaves.

-- Drinking boiled mixture of leaves and water can help to treat coughing, toothache, abdominal pain and bronchitis.
+- Drinking a boiled mixture of leaves and water can help to treat coughing, toothache, abdominal pain and bronchitis.

 - The wood is rich in aromatic oils) and known to be termite-proof.

-- The poles make durable fencing posts.
+- The poles are popular in the construction of boats and to make durable fencing posts.